-Important: Employers can’t reject applicants for not being able to perform minor job functions.
+It’s important to note that employers can’t reject applicants for not being able to perform minor job functions.
 The Equal Employment Opportunity Commission gives the example of Wei, who applies for a file clerk position.
-A small part of the job (that rarely occurs in practice since others do it) is to answer phones.
+A small part of the job (that rarely occurs in practice since others do it) is to answer phones, which Wei cannot do.
 The employer cannot turn Wei down just because of the phone issue.16

 The benefits of accommodations go beyond the direct effects of helping specific employees do their jobs.
 JAN offers illustrative stats from employers’ perspectives:17

 Accommodations usually are simple and commonsense, and they go a long way.